BradHutchings/Mmojo-Server/deploy/All-Supported-Platforms/01-Download-Mmojo-Server.md

 ---
 ### Copy a Model into the Folder
-Copy one model you downloaded into the folder.
+Copy one model file you downloaded into the folder.
 The folder will look something like this:

 <img width="422" height="283" alt="image" src="https://github.com/user-attachments/assets/ea8c557d-6e34-4c0a-b8d2-668e0aa830c7" />

-One model at a time!
+One model file at a time!
 Mmojo Server finds the first `.gguf` model file it can in its folder and uses that model file.
 It may or may not find them alphabetically.
 So, one model file at a time!

 ---
 ### Proceed